nikhilvayeda/bhendi-bot-3/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-Bhendi bot is an open source Discord bot for the Say Station Discord Server that you can contribute to make it a better bot.
+Bhendi bot is an open source Discord bot for the Funtbaazi Discord Server that you can contribute to make it a better bot.

 [Join Say Station Discord server](https://discord.gg/z3M7Q3Q)